 Cost of food for a 10 day Spiti Valley trip

 The food all over Spiti Valley and Kinnaur Valley are quite economic unless you wish to lavishly spend in restaurants and hotels in main towns like Shimla/Manali.
 If you eat at regular decent dhabas/eating joints where the buses or shared taxis stop for meals, you will not be spending more than Rs 200 – 250 per day on food in Spiti Valley or Kinnaur Valley.
 Taking this into account, the above 10 day trip to Spiti Valley may not cost you more than Rs 2000 – 2500 for the food.
 Hence, the total cost incurred on your Spiti valley trip comes out to be (Rs 4930 – 5600) + (Rs 2000 – 2500) = Rs 6930 – 8100.

-Hence, you can see that if you wish to make a budget trip to Spiti Valley by public transport and plan it properly as described in the article, you can easily make your Spiti Valley trip covering Chandratal within a budget of Rs 6930 – 8100.
+Hence, you can see that if you wish to make a budget trip to Spiti Valley by public transport.
+If you plan it properly as described in the article, you can easily make your Spiti Valley trip covering Chandratal within a budget of Rs 6930 – 8100.

 If you travel by private taxis within Spiti Valley to cover Ki – Kibber, Langza – Hikkim – Komic you are looking about Rs 2500 more for comfort.
 It means even with the comfort of private taxi within Spiti Valley, this 10-day hr budget trip to Spiti Valley will cost you less than Rs 9500 (Rs 9430 – 10600 to be specific) 😯 😯 …

 In this article, you can see that if you wish to make a budget trip to Spiti Valley by public transport and plan it properly as described in it, you can easily make your Spiti Valley trip covering Chandratal within a budget of Rs 6930 – 8100.